yz778/MCPJungle/README.md

 $ mcpjungle start --prod

 # you can also specify the server mode as environment variable (valid values are `development` and `production`)
-# this is convenient when using docker-compose or running the server in a container
 $ export SERVER_MODE=production
 $ mcpjungle start

+# this also works when running the server via docker-compose
+$ SERVER_MODE=production docker-compose up
 ```

 By default, mcpjungle server runs in `development` mode which is ideal for individuals running it locally.